agilecrm/rest-api/README.md

 ###dev/api/events/{id}
 Method: DELETE

-Delete the event with the particular id.
+- Deletes the event with the particular id.
 The id passed in the url will be used to identify the event.

 ###Using curl
 ```sh